Ha-nn-ah/EvolutionOfQuantitativeTraits/README.md

 # Polygenic dynamics underlying the response of quantitative traits to directional selection

-This github repository provides the Wolfram Mathematica notebook (and a pdf-version of it) and the simulation code (C++) of the paper
+This github repository provides the Wolfram Mathematica notebook (and a pdf-version of it) and the simulation code (C++) of the paper:

 Götsch, Hannah and Reinhard Bürger, 2023.
 "Polygenic dynamics underlying the response of quantitative traits to directional selection."
 Theoretical Population Biology *, *-*.